neophoriac/SimpleDraggable/README.md

 SimpleDraggable is a lightweight JavaScript class for making DOM elements draggable using transformations with minimal setup and no dependencies.

-Basically, if you want a simple tool to drag elements and sync their position across tabs, use this
+Basically, if you want a simple tool to drag elements and sync their position across tabs, use this.

 ## Features